corsairmarks/uncapped_consecration/mod/README.md

     * Civic: Memorialists (all versions) have a chance for better modifiers on Relic Worlds
     * Origin: Ocean Paradise and empires with the Hydrocentric ascension perk have higher chances for better modifiers on Ocean Worlds (stackable)
     * Origin: Teachers of the Shroud and empires that have adopted the Psionics traditions have chances for better modifiers on Shrouded Worlds (stackable)
-* 5.2.0 Mark as compatible with Stellaris 3.7 "Canis Minor" - no script changes
+* 5.2.0 Mark as compatible with Stellaris version 3.7 "Canis Minor" - no script changes
 * 5.3.0 Add built-in support for [Planetary Diversity](https://steamcommunity.com/sharedfiles/filedetails/?id=819148835)
 * 5.4.0 Ensure all Planetary Diversity Hive and Machine Worlds are handled for consecration
+* 5.5.0 Mark as compatible with Stellaris version 3.8 "Gemini" - no script changes

 ## Source Code